 3.)
 We have put in over 9000 hours into this database since 2015.

 4.)
-Between entering data, updating and correcting info, examining pedigrees and answering questions about 8 hours a day (usually more like 14 hours and rarely 4 hours) is spent on this project - to date the project has brought in less than $3000 in revenue - CLICK HERE TO READ HOW THIS IS POSSIBLE
+Between entering data, updating and correcting info, examining pedigrees and answering questions about 8 hours a day (usually more like 14 hours and rarely 4 hours) is spent on this project - to date the project has brought in much less than $1.00 per hour on time spent in revenue - CLICK HERE TO READ HOW THIS IS POSSIBLE

 5.)
 We publish all results for the following diseases in the online (Member Access) database - HYPP, HERDA, GBED, MH and OLWS - for PSSM1 we publish all horses that have their results publicly displayed elswhere, eg. on their website, on facebook public groups, on allbreed, through AQHA etc. (unless their owners contact us and ask their horses to be taken out of the online DB) - if your horse is up there and you want it removed please contact us with a polite request to remove it.

 1.)
-Only one person enters data into the actual database so no one can make unauthorized changes which is a problem on other pedigree sites where people can enter info themsleves.
+At this time only one person enters data into the actual database so no one can make unauthorized changes which is a problem on other pedigree sites where people can enter info themsleves.
+In the future carefully screened select individuals with integrity will be recruited to help enter data.

 4.)
-We have acquired reports for all Canceled registrations for AQHA horses up until April of 2018 and flag them so if they show up in a report we have an idea that pedigree might not be accurate. ( we are still working on entering those - they show up as the name fo the horse with the word CANCELED in caps behind it.
+We have acquired reports for all Canceled registrations for AQHA horses up until April of 2018 and flag them in our private database so if they show up in a report we have an idea that pedigree might not be accurate. ( we are still working on entering those - they show up as the name fo the horse with the word CANCELED in caps behind it.

 Read on to find deatils on how things are tracked:

-STATUS - Ref is just a tag that we use to know which horses should be uploaded to the online database.
-Vref means the horses pedigree has been verified.
-Other References we use are HOLD - (public never sees this because it means we hold that horse from being published for various reasons (need more info, need to verify info, etc.) and then we have NEVER EVER PUBLISH (these are horses who's owners have contacted us and asked us not to publish.
+STATUS - Ref is just an inhouse tag that we used to use to know which horses should be uploaded to the online database.
+Vref means the horses parentshave been verified via a reliable surce such as a reg paper or a breed registry.
+Other References we use are HOLD - (these horses show up but no info is given online - they are on hold for various reasons. (need more info, need to verify info, etc.) and then we have NEVER EVER PUBLISH (These are horses who's owners have contacted us and asked us not to publish their info - their names appear but their info does not.)

 NAME - The default is American Quarter Horse - all other horses have their breed (or an Abbreviation) in ALL CAPS behind their name.
 Eg. an Appaloosa would be Dreamfinder APP.
 Also on the name you might see ** or *** - *** means the horse is past foal bearing years and all known AQHA recorded foals are entered into the database from verifiable AQHA records which we can produce.
 (Some other breeds have their offspring entered as well) If the horse has ** it means all foals at the time report was retrieved are entered but the horse is still of producing age and could possibly have more foals than what we have shown.
 In most cases only the number of QH foals is shown when the *** tag is used - this does not mean that others aren't entered - a 30 year old horse that has 20 foals showing but has also sired 15 APHA foals will most likely just have the number of AQHA foals showing in the number of foals area - but his other offspring will still show up in the online database.
 Some breeds have the crazy practice of registering more than one horse with the same name (especially AQHA with horses that have a possessive - like Bob's Best there could be a Bob's Best and a Bobs Best - but AQHA will have them both as Bobs Best - yes very confusing - when we come across these we take special care to make sure the right pedigrees are with the right horses and the offspring are correct - we differentiate with something - usually the birth year - so the most relevant one would be Bobs Best and the other one would be Bobs Best 1945 (or whatever year the horse was born) - this is also common in Throughbred Peds and Warmblood Peds.